 You mentioned that your daughter is a US citizen, she can file a petition for you, and you would be considered an immediate relative, and your petition should be processed in nine months to one year.

 A possible delay in processing your daughter's petition might be if you were never married to her mother, and or your name was added late to her birth certificate.

 If that is the case, then you may be requested to take a DNA test, and to prove that you had a parent/child relationship with your daughter before her 18th birthday.

 If you were unaware of your daughter until she reached adulthood, it is not impossible for her to file for you, just significantly more difficult.

-Dahlia A. Walker-Huntington is a Jamaican-American attorney who practises in Florida in the areas of immigration, family, corporate and personal injury law.
-She is a mediator, arbitrator and Special Magistrate in Broward County, Florida. firstname.lastname@example.org
+Dahlia A. Walker-Huntington, Esq. is a Jamaican-American attorney who practises immigration law in the United States; and family, criminal and personal-injury law in Florida.
+She is a mediator, arbitrator and special magistrate in Broward County, Florida.
+Email: firstname.lastname@example.org.